 This has been driving me crazy.
 There was a show that I saw maybe twice it would have been 1967 or 1968 and I live in Michigan and as I recall it was on ABC.
 I remember that much because my sister was home and watched it with me and that only happened on Thursday nights for some reason.
 It seemed the actors and actresses had British accents and one episode I recall there being something about a child who would be dressed in girls clothing and at the end of the program it was discovered the child was a boy.
 It was strange and I think it had a supernatural tone to it.
 Anyone anywhere have an answer?
 It would have been on late like 9 or 10 p.m.

-You're thinking of ABC's Journey to the Unknown, an anthology series produced in Britain and broadcast by ABC from September of 1968 to January of 1969.
-The October 24th, 1968 episode, titled "Miss Belle," is the one you mentioned.
-It aired at 9:30PM ET.
-Here's the summary from The Los Angeles Times:
+Journey to the Unknown, an anthology series produced in Britain, was broadcast by ABC from September 1968 to January 1969.
+The October 24th, 1968 episode, titled “Miss Belle,” is the one Marilyn remembers mentioned.
+Here’s the summary from The Los Angeles Times:

 George Maharis stars as a handyman who breaks through a wall of fantasy built up by a spinster who has created a private world for herself and a 7-year-old “niece” she has reared since infancy